 Article IV.
 Governance, Membership & Fiscal Year

-- The governing body of this Association shall be known as the Board of Directors and shall consist of at least the Corporate Officers of Chair-person, two (2) Vice-Chairs, two (2) Secretaries, and one (1) Treasurer.
-Other seats on the Board of Directors shall be defined in the Bylaws of the Association.
+- The governing body of this Association shall be known as the Board of Directors and shall consist of at least the Corporate Officers of Chair, Vice Chair, Recording Secretary, Corresponding Secretary, and Treasurer.
+Every third year, there shall be a chair elect.